ChristopherDosin/docs/guides/plugins/plugins/plugin-fundamentals/using-npm-dependencies.md

 ## Video

-this guide is also available as a Video:
+This guide is also available as a video:

 {% embed url="https://www.youtube.com/watch?v=wfBuWdff35c" %}